My Visalia

 The result?
 A majority of those who took the survey support the Class IV Bike lanes and Protected Intersections proposal.

-Considering the support for the bike lane proposal, City staff will proceed with the incorporation of the Class IV bike lanes and protected intersections into the project’s design as proposed.
-The County Center Drive Rehabilitation Project is scheduled for construction in the first quarter of 2024.
+Considering the support for the bike lane proposal, City staff proceeded to incorporate the Class IV bike lanes and protected intersections into the project’s design.
+The County Center Drive Rehabilitation Project is now complete.

 About the Project